Skip to content

 • Enterprise licensing costs scale with developer seats and repositories, becoming expensive at scale

 Every application is an attack surface.
-Every dependency is a supply chain risk.
+Every dependency carries supply chain risk.
 Every API endpoint is a potential entry point.
-In a world where organizations deploy code hundreds of times per day, the traditional model of security testing as a gate at the end of the development lifecycle is not just slow - it is fundamentally broken.
+When organizations deploy code dozens of times per day, traditional end-of-lifecycle security testing becomes an impossible bottleneck.

 1. Snyk